 - 92% of consumers say they trust earned media, such as social media, word of mouth, a recommendation from friends and family, above all forms of advertising

-There are three essential reasons anyone in tourism should use a media monitoring tool.
+There are three essential reasons anyone in tourism should use a social listening tool.

 - Monitor your brand